 This mission marks the first full, task-level deep cooperation between the Chinese Academy of Sciences (CAS) and the European Space Agency (ESA) in space science.
 It is also one of China’s most comprehensive international space engineering collaborations to date.

-A Ten-Year Journey from Selection to Launch
+A Decade from Proposal to Launch

 The SMILE mission was selected in 2015 through an international call for space science proposals jointly issued by CAS and ESA.
 CAS and ESA selected SMILE from several candidate missions, and it received formal development approval.